1982 Women's Lacrosse World Cup

 The 1982 Women's Lacrosse World Cup was the first Women's Lacrosse World Cup and was played at Trent Bridge in Nottingham from September 20–26, 1982.
 USA defeated Australia in the final to win the tournament.

-The tournament was organised by the Great Britain Lacrosse Council on behalf of the International Federation of Women’s Lacrosse Association (IFWLA) and sponsored by Brine.
+The tournament was organised by the Great Britain Lacrosse Council on behalf of the International Federation of Women's Lacrosse Associations (IFWLA) and sponsored by Brine.